Biswanathdas1996/vive/replit.md

 Code generation preference: Generate only HTML files with embedded CSS and JavaScript.
 No separate CSS or JS files.
 File structure generation includes complete HTML content for each file in a single step.
 Modern design standards with high-quality visual elements using colored geometric shapes instead of images.

+Image upload functionality: For 2nd prompt onwards, users can upload images to change the design of the selected page.
+Images are stored in object storage and included as design reference context.

 # System Architecture

 ## Frontend Architecture